adobe/aepsdk-roku/Documentation/api-reference.md

 #### Example of SendEvent with IdentityMap:

 > **Note**
 > `sendEvent` API allows passing custom identityMap with custom identifiers to the edge network.
-Create the map as per the requirements,
+Create the map using identifier namespace and configure the "primary" and "authenticatedState" or the individual identity as per the application requirements.

 > **Note**
-> To set the idenfier as primary for profile, set the Identifier entry field `primary` to `true`.
-By Default `ECID` sent by the SDK is set as primary on the platform side if no other identifier is set as primary.
+> By Default `ECID` sent by the SDK is set as primary on the platform side if no other identifier is set as primary.

-> **Note**
-> Set the "authenticatedState" property as per the authentication status of the user.
-Use "ambiguous" as default if not known.

 > **Warning**
 > Do not pass ECID in this IdentityMap.
 ECID will be attached by the SDK automatically.